 - Rules-based media source determination uses the data collected as detailed in this article.
 Similarly, media type and media channel are determined.

-- The visit, also referred to as a touchpoint, is recorded in PBA raw data.
+- The visit is recorded in PBA raw data.

 - Campaign information is extracted from:

 - Query parameters using the media source

 - Gclid (if available) using Google ads integration